| | | | |

 District plans to start bus service from Highlands Ranch Parkway

 to Mineral Avenue to work with the Sante Fe light-rail service.
+Douglas

 County would need to resolve the issue of responsibility and funding